 This program is a National Fire Academy Fire and Emergency Services Higher Education Recognized Program.
-The program offers an entry level education in the principles and practical applications of fire and emergency medical services.
-Successful students can earn required state and national certifications necessary for securing employment with fire departments, industrial firms, governmental agencies, fire protection companies, healthcare agencies, and emergency medical services agencies.
-Individuals seeking entry level employment in municipal fire departments will need certification as a Firefighter/Emergency Medical Technician.
+The program offers an entry-level education in the principles and practical applications of fire and emergency medical services.
+Successful students can earn the required state and national certifications necessary for securing employment with fire departments, industrial firms, governmental agencies, fire protection companies, healthcare agencies, and emergency medical services agencies.
+Individuals seeking entry-level employment in municipal fire departments will need certification as a Firefighter/Emergency Medical Technician.
 Successful completion of this Certificate Program is required for entry into the Associate of Applied Science Fire and Emergency Medical Services Technology degree.

 Procedures for Application

-Complete all Tulsa Community College application and entry requirements.
-Prospective students must pass an appropriate College placement test for Reading and Writing at a successful level as a prerequisite for enrolling in the Program courses.
+Complete all Tulsa Community College applications and entry requirements.
+Future students must pass an appropriate College placement test for reading and writing at a successful level as a prerequisite for enrolling in the program courses.
 All other course prerequisites are indicated in the TCC catalog and must be satisfied before enrollment.

 Workforce Development Degree Information